 - Sunrise Pear – this tree grows in Zones 5 to 8, and produces medium to large yellow fruit that matures in early to mid-August.
 Bears fruit in 4 to 6 years.
 For more information, check out the Sunrise Pear tree on the Stark Brothers website.

 - Colette Everbearing Pear – this tree is uniquein that it is self-pollinating!
 This means you only need one of this tree to get fruit.
 It grows in Zones 4 to 8, and produces large yellow fruit that matures in mid to late September.
 Bears fruit in 4 to 7 years.
 For more information, check out the Colette Everbearing Pear tree on the Stark Brothers website.

-If you only want to buy one tree and still get fruit, check out these self-pollinating pear trees on the Stark Brothers website.
+If you only want to buy one tree and still get fruit, check out my article on self-pollinating pear trees.